 - Unexplained physical complaints (for example, abdominal pain, changes in bowel habits or muscle aches)

 - Memory impairment (in about 10% with severe depression)

-Some of the commonly indicated medicines are Anacardium, Arsenic-alb, Aurum-met, Ignatia, acid-phos, Pulsatilla, Natrum-Mur, sepia, Antim-crud, Naja, Nux Vom, Stann, Psorinum etc. The selection of medicine varies from case to case.
+Some of the commonly indicated medicines are Anacardium, Arsenic-alb, Aurum-met, Ignatia, acid-Phos, Pulsatilla, Natrum-Mur, sepia, Antim-crud, Naja, Nux Vom, Stann, Psorinum, etc. The selection of medicine varies from case to case.

 Ignatia is often prescribed for depression caused by grief, with wildly fluctuating moods and inappropriate behavior such as bursting into tears or laughing for no reason.
 Also used for emotional causes, cramps, trembling, spasms, oversensitivity to all stimuli, and pain in small areas.
 It is commonly used to treat acute emotional problems or grief.
-Also treats ailments with contradictory symptoms, headaches, and coughs.
+It also treats ailments with contradictory symptoms, headaches, and coughs.
 Symptoms are worse in the morning and better while eating.
 This remedy may be required by those who frequently sigh, sob uncontrollably, are moody, and high-strung.